fmnoise/coldbrew/README.md

 Same as consuming [cold brew coffee](https://en.wikipedia.org/wiki/List_of_coffee_drinks#Cold_brew), make sure you don't exceed recommended caffeine amount, as each call to `cached` creates separate Caffeine Loading Cache instance.
 Also make sure you understand the risk of memory leaks when caching large objects or collections.

+## Status

+Alpha.
+Not used in production yet.
+Breaking changes are possible.

 ## Credits

 Coldbrew icon made by [Eucalyp](https://www.flaticon.com/authors/eucalyp)